Due date: Friday, May 12, at 11:59 p.m.

 The first assignment in COM210 is creating the blog where you will publish multimedia content for the rest of the semester.
 Although there are numerous blogging and web publishing platforms available to use for free, we use WordPress in COM210 because it is very popular and offers many options for customization.

-NOTE: If you have questions or would like assistance to complete this assignment, please post in the “Ask the Instructors” forum in Blackboard under “Discussions.”
-You can also go to lab to get help from your TA or contact your TA or professor about office hours.
+NOTE: If you have questions or would like assistance to complete this assignment, please post in the “General Discussion” forum in Blackboard under “Discussions.”
+You can also contact your instructor about office hours.

 Part 1: Create a WordPress.com blog